Meet the TCFF moderators for 2017!

 V Prasad – A screenwriter and director, Prasad’s produced work includes the theatrical release Ocean of Pearls, which was developed in the Film Independent Screenwriters Lab.
 Other screenplays include Sid Says, which won the Lawrence Kasdan Scholarship in Creative Writing and Radha’s Prayer, developed in the IFP/West Director’s Lab.
 Prasad holds an MFA in Screenwriting from the American Film Institute and teaches the craft at the University of Michigan in Ann Arbor and the UCLA Extension Writer’s Program.
 Over the years, his students have come from all walks of life, from film students to building contractors, doctors, kindergarten teachers and even a Bond girl.
 As a story consultant, Prasad has lent his expertise to many companies including Working Title, BET, and Lion’s Gate providing development notes on projects as diverse as The Punisher and State of Play.
 In addition to his work as a filmmaker, instructor and consultant, Prasad has also served as a programmer for the Indian Film Festival of Los Angeles specializing in films from South India and the Indian Diaspora.
 Currently, Prasad is in post-production on Consideration, his directorial debut.

-Lesley Alicia Tye is a writer and instructor of screenwriting and film critical studies at Interlochen Center for the Arts.
+Lesley Alicia Tye is a writer and instructor of screenwriting and film at Interlochen Center for the Arts.
 She earned her BFA in Screenwriting from the University of Southern California and her MFA in Creative Writing from National University.
-Lesley has also taught screenwriting seminars for Michigan Writers and Northwestern Michigan College’s extension program, and her panel exploring screenplays as literature was accepted to the 2013 AWP Conference.
-Previously she worked in Los Angeles in film and television, with credits including casting assistant, below-the-line agent with Casala, Ltd, and Costume Designer for the feature “Two Coyotes” and short “The Millennium.”
+Lesley has also taught seminars for Michigan Writers and Northwestern Michigan College’s extension program.
+Previously she worked in Los Angeles in film and television, with credits including casting assistant, below-the-line agent with Casala, Ltd, and Costume Designer for the feature Two Coyotes and short The Millennium.
 Her flash fiction has been published in the anthology Bite from Trachodon Publishing.
-She has written several feature length screenplays, was co-writer for the television pilot "Devin’s Chronicles" for Caspian Sea Entertainment, and while at USC received the Stephen C. Gentry Award for Excellence in Screenwriting.
-She has also been active on and off stage in theatre productions in Los Angeles and here in Traverse City.
+She has written several feature length screenplays, and was co-writer for the television pilot Devin’s Chronicles for Caspian Sea Entertainment.
+Here in Traverse City Lesley is co-creator of the Mash-Up Rock ‘n Roll Musical Troupe and wrote and directed their first two shows How Grinchy Met the Who and Grimm’s Alternative Fairytales.